World domination

+Various rulers or regimes have tried to achieve this goal in history.
+Global conquest was never attained.
+However, the matter is more complex with indirect or informal domination.
+Many historians political scientists and policy-makers argue that the United States attained global hegemony since 1945 or 1991, or even the British Empire in the 19th century.

-The theme has been often used in works of fiction, particularly in political fiction, as well as in conspiracy theories (which may posit that some person or group has already secretly achieved this goal), particularly those fearing the development of a "New World Order" involving a world government of a totalitarian nature.
+The theme of world domination has often been used in works of fiction, particularly in political fiction, as well as in conspiracy theories (which may posit that some person or group has already secretly achieved this goal), particularly those fearing the development of a "New World Order" involving a world government of a totalitarian nature.

 History

-While various empires over the course of history have been able to expand and dominate large parts of the world, none have come close to conquering all the territory on Earth.
-However, these empires have had a global impact in cultural and economic terms that is still felt today.
+While various empires and hegemonies over the course of history have been able to expand and dominate large parts of the world, none have come close to conquering all the territory on Earth.
+However, these powers have had a global impact in cultural and economic terms that is still felt today.
 Some of the largest and more prominent empires include: